mstksg/inCode/copy/entries/machines-3.md

 about it, and post some in the comments!

 One immediate example is `Either e`, which is used for great effect in many FRP libraries!
 It's "inhibit, with a *value*".
+As an exercise, see if you can write its `FunctorA` instance, or re-write the `AutoOn` in this section to work with `Either e` (you might need to impose a typeclass constraint on the `e`) instaed of `Maybe`!
 </div>